For swing dancing, below is info and advice on the (1) Casual Look and the ( 2) Vintage Look.

 The Casual Look.
-For the occasions I don’t wear a suit/jacket and tie (which are few), the info below are the key considerations for me.
+For the very few occasions I don’t wear a vintage suit/jacket and tie swing dancing (which is mostly outdoor events), the info below are the key considerations for me.

 Shirts — First, let’s cover what I don’t find comfortable.